 As a Jira administrator, you need to activate workflows before your teams can use them to streamline project work.
 To activate a workflow, include it in a workflow scheme and associate that workflow scheme with a project.
 You can also import and export workflows to share them across teams.

 Before you begin.
-This page contains information for how to set up and configure classic Jira projects.
-Classic Jira projects have different features and capabilities than next-gen Jira projects.
+This page contains information for how to set up and configure company-managed Jira projects.
+Company-managed Jira projects have different features and capabilities than team-managed Jira projects.

-If you're looking for information on setting up a next-gen project, check out the following documentation:
+If you're looking for information on setting up a team-managed project, check out the following documentation:

 Activating a workflow